Best beaches within a good distance to Surrey

 Alex Merz

-Finally, for a slice of urban beach paradise, pop-up Fulham Beach Club is back on South West London’s riverside.
+Finally, pop-up Fulham Beach Club is back on South West London’s riverside for a slice of urban beach paradise.

 Expect plenty of fun, booze, and Thames-side views at this secret London haven.
 The river is sublime at sunset, and within this magical summer hotspot, you can easily pretend you're in Ibiza.

 Saturdays are all about sun, sand, and sipping cocktails or bottomless rosé.
-Come Sunday, tuck into a Bottomless Beach Brunch complete with strawberry cider, frozen daiquiris and bubbles alongside tempting street food.
+Come Sunday, tuck into a Bottomless Beach Brunch with strawberry cider, frozen daiquiris and bubbles, and tempting street food.

 You can also book a private beach, cabana, and more to hang out in, perfect for a birthday or just a fun night out with friends.

-For film buffs, the Beach Club Cinema hosts a series of screenings every Tuesday, showing the cult classics and guilty pleasures.
+The Beach Club Cinema hosts a series of screenings every Tuesday for film buffs.
+These include cult classics and guilty pleasures.
+Entrance is just £5, and additional ticketed events are available.